saybeeali/Get-Fit/README.md

 * JavaScript

 # Credits
-Wanyed to take this section to mention usuing a public human body html template from this user.
+Wanyed to take this section to mention using a public human body html template from this user.
 Please check out there github! https://github.com/volcanioo/Human-Body-Rendering-HTML